Updated May 16, 2026§ For Pets

 AirTag uses two distinct location mechanisms.
 Hunters need to understand both to predict where it will and won’t work in the field.

 The first is Bluetooth Low Energy (BLE) proximity.
-When your iPhone is within roughly 100 feet of the AirTag, the AirTag pings directly to your phone.
+When your iPhone is close enough for a direct Bluetooth connection, the AirTag can talk to your phone.
 With AirTag 2’s U2 chip, Precision Finding gives you arrow-direction guidance to walk straight to the dog.
-According to Apple’s AirTag specifications, the U2 chip extends usable Precision Finding range to about 60 meters (197 feet) outdoors in clear conditions.
+Apple’s AirTag 2 announcement states that Precision Finding now reaches items “from up to 50 percent farther away than the previous generation,” which extends usable range outdoors in clear conditions.

 The second is the Find My network.
 When your iPhone is out of range, the AirTag passively broadcasts a Bluetooth beacon.
-Any iPhone within roughly 30 feet picks up that beacon and relays the location to Apple’s servers.
+A nearby Apple device can pick up that beacon and relay the location to Apple’s servers.
 The owner sees a map pin on Find My.

 In suburban environments, iPhone density is high.
 An AirTag dropped on a city sidewalk gets relayed within minutes.